floresj/jalapeno/README.md

 # jalapeno
-A tiny set of commonly used funcs/patterns that I constantly found myself copying from project to project.
+A tiny set of commonly used funcs/patterns that I constantly find myself copying from project to project.

 ## Purpose
 Avoid me copying the same crap over and over.
 Now I can just import it!